Collation Tool Overview

 All preprocessed files can be found in the publ/cache/collation directory.
 The preprocessed files are normalized, eg. have the letter V replaced by U.

-The import.py script imports the preprocessed text files into the database.
+The import_data.py script imports the preprocessed text files into the database.

 Collation Tool